acasavilca/metabric-breast-cancer-ml/README.md

 Luis Andrés Casavilca · Abhishek Vijeev · Celine M. Al-Noubani · FNU Naga Nishkala · Nikhil Sundaram

-*Originally developed as a course project for CS7641 Machine Learning at Georgia Institute of Technology.*
+*Originally developed as a course project for CS7641 Machine Learning at the Georgia Institute of Technology.*